 Jonathan Luckhurst integrates natural processes and ecological systems into immersive artworks that reframe our relationship to the built environment and the natural world.

-Luckhurst is the recipient of grants from the Canada Council for the Arts, the Alberta Foundation for the Arts and the Edmonton Arts Council.
-In 2015 he was invited to participate in the Vancouver Biennale International Artist Residency Program and in 2020 he was commissioned by the Art Gallery of Alberta to create an installation for the BMO World of Creativity Gallery.
-Since 2021, he has been working toward the development and realization of his current project, Proposals for Reimagined Futures, which will be published by the Vancouver Biennale in 2025.
-He received his Bachelor of Science in Cell Biology and Genetics from the University of British Columbia and is the founder of Sea to Sky Botanics — a social enterprise that implements food sovereignty projects in northern communities.
+Luckhurst is the recipient of grants from the Canada Council for the Arts, the Alberta Foundation for the Arts, the Edmonton Arts Council and the Buschlen Mowatt Nichol Foundation.
+In 2015, he was invited to participate in the Vancouver Biennale International Artist Residency Program and in 2020, he was commissioned by the Art Gallery of Alberta to create an installation for the BMO World of Creativity Gallery.
+His current work, Proposals for Reimagined Futures, was published by the Vancouver Biennale in 2025.
+In 2026, he will present this work at the Phylum Artist Talk series in Bristol, UK.
+Luckhurst received his Bachelor of Science in Cell Biology and Genetics from the University of British Columbia and is the founder of Sea to Sky Botanics — a social enterprise that implements food sovereignty projects in northern communities.
 Luckhurst’s pragmatic, real-world experience with food sovereignty initiatives anchors and guides his approach to making art while creating layers within his work that could not be achieved otherwise.